-Steps to evaluating your goal setting, planning, and implementation Your responses What was your SMART goal?
-Identify and explain how TWO dimensions of your well-being were positively affected by your action.
-What is your evidence for this?
-Which of your actions were most successful?
+Steps to evaluating your goal setting, planning, and Your responses implementation What was your SMART goal?
+Identify and evaluin how TWO dimensions of your Identify and explain how TWO dimensions of your wellbeing were positively affected by your action.
+What is your evidence for this? what is your evidence for this: Which of your actions were most successful?
 Give reason for this.
 Which of your actions were less successful or not at all successful?
 Why do you think this was the case (think of your barriers and enablers)?
-OVERALL: Did you meet your goal fully, partially or not at all?
-Explain why this was the case.
+OVERALL.
+Did you most your goal fully partially or not at OVERALL: Did you meet your goal fully, partially or not at all?
+Explain why this was the case. an: Explain why this was the case.
 How did the achievement (or non-achievement of your goal) make you feel?
 How does this affect your motivation to set further goals?
 What was your biggest challenge about setting and working towards your goal?
-What did you enjoy most about setting and working towards the goal?
-What personal goal do you think you could set next)?
+What did you anion most about sotting and working What did you enjoy most about setting and working towards the goal? towards the godi: What personal goal do you think you could set next)?
 Or how would you change your previous goal or plan in order to achieve what didn't work the first time?
 What recommendations would you make when setting and implementing goals in other situations in the future (what would you do differently or what would you repeat)?
 Explain your answer.

-Personal goal setting (11): Skills for managing achievement and nonachievement of goals
+Personal goal setting (11): Skills for managing achievement and non-achievement of goals